bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

   company: { id: "acme_inc", name: "Acme, Inc." },
 });

-// get the current features (uses company, user and custom context to evaluate the features). const { isEnabled, track } = boundClient.getFeature("huddle");
+// get the huddle feature using company, user and custom context to evaluate the targeting. const { isEnabled, track } = boundClient.getFeature("huddle");

 if (isEnabled) {